 To further improve the user experience of its users, WordPress included the top toolbar, fullscreen mode, and spotlight mode in Gutenberg.

-To access these options, click on three dots on the upper right.
+To access these options, click on the three dots on the upper right.

 Let’s look at each of these powerful features: